elidek-themis/mitigation-algorithms/counter-fair/README.md

 storage     Seagate FireCuda 520 SSD ZP2000GM30002 (NVMe)
 display     TU102 TITAN RTX

-Once the dataset properties, the Gurobi package and license are installed, and you have verified the program requirements: run the main.py file with the inclusion of the dataset address in your local machine.
+Once the dataset properties are set, the Gurobi package and license are installed, and you have verified the program requirements: run the main.py file with the inclusion of the dataset address in your local machine.